gateway-fm/validator-kb/README.md

 [![GitPOAP Badge](https://public-api.gitpoap.io/v1/repo/gateway-fm/validator-kb/badge)](https://www.gitpoap.io/gh/gateway-fm/validator-kb)

-Welcome to the Ethereum Validator Knowledge Base, where you can find resources about Ethereum 2.0, ETH staking and Gateway.FM validator service.
+Welcome to the Ethereum Validator Knowledge Base, where you can find resources about Ethereum staking and Gateway.FM validator service.
 To get started, please follow the links below:

-* Ethereum 2.0 knowledge base
+* Ethereum knowledge base
 * Ethereum staking and operations
 * Gateway.FM validator as a service